Black Lives Matter at School Week Early Childhood Symposium

-Fela Barclift founded Little Sun People, Inc. (LSP), a community child care center that provides premier preschool and after school services in Bedford Stuyvesant, Brooklyn.
+Fela Barclift, GSE ’02, founded Little Sun People, Inc. (LSP), a community-based preschool that provides premier preschool and after school services in Bedford Stuyvesant, Brooklyn.
 For almost 40 years, her mission at LSP has been to educate children in their most formative years about the history and culture of all people of color with a particular emphasis on people of African ancestry in order to create a sense of pride, identity, purpose, and achievement.
-Barclift also served as one the first teachers at Uhuru Sasa Shule (Freedom Now School).
+Fela also served as one the first teachers at Uhuru Sasa Shule (Freedom Now School).
 She holds an undergraduate degree from Brooklyn College and a Master’s in Early Childhood Education from Bank Street.

 Takiema Bunche-Smith, GSE ’97, Moderator

-Deputy Director, Bank Street Center on Culture, Race & Equity
+Deputy Director, Bank Street’s Center on Culture, Race & Equity

-Takiema Bunche-Smith is the deputy director of Bank Street’s Center on Culture, Race & Equity.
-Bunche-Smith worked as a preschool and elementary teacher and has served in various early childhood education management positions in support of young children and families in New York City.
-Her work has been guided by a deep commitment to racial equity, social justice, and a belief that collaboration and reflection has the power to change people and systems for the better.
-Bunche-Smith holds master’s degrees from Bank Street College of Education and NYU Wagner School for Public Service.
+Takiema Bunche-Smith, GSE ’97, is the deputy director of Bank Street’s Center on Culture, Race & Equity.
+Takiema worked as a preschool and elementary teacher and has served in various early childhood education management positions in support of young children and families in New York City.
+Her work has been guided by a deep commitment to racial equity, social justice, and a belief that collaboration and reflection have the power to change people and systems for the better.
+Takiema holds master’s degrees from Bank Street and from NYU Wagner School for Public Service.

-Alvin Irby is a former kindergarten teacher and award-winning social entrepreneur, national speaker, comedian, and author.
+Alvin Irby, GSE ’09, is a former kindergarten teacher turned award-winning social entrepreneur, comedian, and author.
 As Founder and Chief Reading Inspirer at Barbershop Books and winner of the National Book Foundation’s Innovations in Reading Prize, Alvin creates child-friendly reading spaces in barbershops and provides early literacy training to barbers.
 Alvin also provides nationally recognized cultural competency training and keynotes to school districts, library systems, and nonprofits.
 His TED Talk, “Inspiring every child to be a life-long reader,” has been viewed over one million times.
 Alvin’s debut children’s book, Gross Greg, combines his passion for early literacy and humor.
-Alvin holds an MS in General Childhood Education from Bank Street Graduate School of Education, an MPA from the Robert F. Wagner School of Public Service at New York University, and a BA in Sociology from Grinnell College.
+Alvin holds an MS in General Childhood Education from Bank Street, an MPA from the NYU Wagner School of Public Service, and a BA in Sociology from Grinnell College.